-Financial reporting
+Financial reporting and sustainability reporting

-The board of directors' duties and responsibilities for financial reporting are governed by legislation and regulations.
+The board of directors' duties and responsibilities for financial reporting and sustainability reporting are governed by legislation and regulations.
 When considering the company's accounts, the board can ask that the chief executive and the finance director/head of accounting confirm to the board that the proposed annual accounts which the board is asked to adopt have been prepared in accordance with generally accepted accounting practice, that all the information included is in accordance with the actual situation of the company and that nothing of material importance has been omitted.
+The board may request corresponding confirmations in connection with the consideration of the sustainability reporting.